We Ask The Experts: How To Find The Perfect Fitting Bra

 Bras — we wear them everyday and can spend between 8-12 hours a day in one.
 I'm the first to admit that after years of wearing bras, I just blindly find my size and buy.
 But we should be paying more attention to how we buy them, because the perfect fitting bra can make all the difference in how well an outfit fits and can save you a lot of money in the long run.
 We spoke with Cathy Devine, Vice President of Merchandising of Soma (in our opinion, the best place to buy undergarments) to ask once and for all how to find the perfect fitting bra for everyday wear.

 So tell us, have you discovered the holy grail of bras?
-Which ones do you recommend?
-And now that you've learned how to invest in the perfect bra, learn how to invest in yourself in other ways.
+Which ones would you recommend?

 Offer not valid on purchase of gift cards, previously purchased merchandise, soma.com clearance items, Anita, Chantelle, Elomi, Fantasie, Felina Freya and Wacoal, taxes or shipping.
 One time use only.
 May not be combined with additional coupons, offers or events, except Love Soma Rewards certificates.
 If you return a portion of your purchase, an equivalent portion of your original discount will be forfeited.
 One coupon per transaction.
 Coupon may not be sold, auctioned, transferred or reproduced.
 No cash value.